Geography

 Implementation

-• using maps, atlases and digital mapping tools
+- Using maps, atlases and digital mapping tools

-• conducting fieldwork and observing the local environment
+- Conducting fieldwork and observing the local environment

-• identifying physical and human geographical features
+- Identifying physical and human features

-• understanding the relationships between people and places
+- Explaining relationships between people and places

 Impact